MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-301.md

 5. Unity will begin building your project to the **App** folder.
 6. Once Unity has finished building (it might take some time), it will open a **File Explorer** window at the location of your build (check your task bar, as it may not always appear above your windows, but will notify you of the addition of a new window).

-## Chapter 11 – Deploy your Application
+## Chapter 11 – Deploy your application

 To deploy your application: